Union of UEA Students: Sports clubs

 The Union runs around 60 Sports clubs.
 Over 350,000 is spent on sport by the Union every year and this is supplemented by around 100,000 a year from the fee that a student pays for Sports Association Membership.
 This membership is a once per year membership of £50 which entitles the member access to any of the Unions' Clubs, who will then charge a membership fee starting from £5 which pays for things like training, coaching, affiliation to BUCS and insurance for the member.
 The university Sportspark provides facilities for UEA Sports Clubs in line with its Community Usage agreement.

-Notable Unions clubs include University of East Anglia Boat Club, UEA Lacrosse Club, and the UEA Blue Sox, one of the first baseball and softball university clubs in Britain.
+Notable Unions clubs include University of East Anglia Boat Club, UEA Sailing Club, achieving first place at BUCS yachting in 2025 and very good results at other events, UEA Lacrosse Club, and the UEA Blue Sox, one of the first baseball and softball university clubs in Britain.

 Societies

 The Union runs and supports over 200 societies on a huge range of issues, hobbies and interests. access to societies is currently free, but societies charge an individual membership fee starting from £3 per academic year.

-Notable societies include; Livewire, Medsin, Medsoc, Nightline.

 The Union welcomes new clubs and societies when they fulfil a need for students, and are not replicating what is already provided by an existing club or society.
 All clubs and Societies are run by elected students, and have a committee that will at least consist of a president, secretary, treasurer and Union Council Representative.
 There are also Sports and Societies Councils where the Union delegates a great deal of power over spending of the relevant budgets to the presidents of those clubs and societies.